 Recommendations for Successful Reconciliation

-- Ensure that you are setup with a monthly billing structure for your merchant processing fees.
-This ensures all fees are taken at the end of the month and the daily deposits to your account will more closely match your Jackrabbit and gateway reports.
+- Be sure that you are set up with a monthly billing structure for your merchant processing fees.
+This ensures all fees are taken at the end of the month, and the daily deposits to your account will more closely match your Jackrabbit and gateway reports.

-- Review transactions in your virtual terminal regularly to ensure that they are in agreement with your Jackrabbit reports
+- Review transactions in your virtual terminal or Jackrabbit Pay™ Console regularly to ensure that they are in agreement with your Jackrabbit reports.